thaliaarchi/git-transform-repo/docs/design.md

 until I am satisfied.
 If histories could be compared, disregarding commit hashes when not relevant, the process would be much easier.

+Diffs of histories, instead of trees would also be invaluable for rebase workflows, to understand the changes across the commit graph between before and after a rebase.

+A text format like git log would be easy to throw together, once the diff mechanics are worked out, but a GUI with editor integration would be very useful for viewing the changes hierarchically.

-## DSL
+## Transformation DSL

-My repo transformations are maintained over longer periods of time than the filter-repo docs imply it is designed for, since it is intended for one-time scripts.
+My repo transformations are maintained over longer periods of time than the filter-repo was designed for, since it is intended for one-time scripts.
 I'd love to have an expressive DSL that can declare the steps in a repo transformation, similarly to reposurgeon.

+## Advanced operations

+The operations in filter-repo are mostly subtractive, which makes any additive operations more difficult.

-## Hooks
+## Callback hooks

 Additional information, that is not included in the fast-export stream, could be requested on-demand in callbacks using methods on the object.